ebebbington/juanportal/README.md

 - Web Address: 127.0.0.1:9002
 - Db Address: 127.0.0.1:27017

-Nginx runs on port 9002, and will proxy pass to the Node container running the app on port 3005.
+Nginx runs on port 9002, and will proxy pass to the Node container (Main App) running the app on port 3005.

 Mongoseeder will seed the database with the dump from .docker/data/mongo-db-dump

-### Including React

-* Create a `.tsx` file

-* Add in the required code

-* Call this file in a script tag inside the body

-* Call the react and react-dom files/CDN's inside a script tag inside the header